Skip to main content

 form_intention

-Create a hierarchical plan with phases, tasks, and milestones to achieve a goal.
-Supports draft status for human review before activation; defaults to active for direct use.
+Create a plan to achieve a goal with a hierarchical task tree and inline dependencies.
+Use draft status for human review before activation, or active for direct execution.

 Instructions

 Create a plan that achieves a goal, including an initial phase/task tree, in one call.
+Declare execution order inline: give nodes a ref and list prerequisite refs/titles in depends_on to create 'blocks' edges in the same call — don't ship a bare hierarchy.
+The response returns a structure summary and warns (created_without_dependencies) when a multi-task plan has no edges.
 Defaults to status='active' for human-directed creation; pass status='draft' for autonomous loops so a human can review before promotion.
 Drafts surface in the dashboard pending queue and auto-promote to active when work begins on any node.

 Input Schema